-Flooring of cages should be covered with something that can be removed daily for cleaning eg newspaper, sandpaper, wood shavings.
-The cage and furniture will require total dismantling and washing/disinfecting about once a week, to minimise the risk of disease.
-Always use bird safe cleaning products (i.e. no human cleaning sprays or bleach).
+Flooring of cages should be covered with something that can be removed daily for cleaning for example, newspaper, sandpaper, wood shavings.
+The cage and furniture will require total dismantling and washing and disinfecting once a week, to minimise the risk of disease.
+Always use bird safe cleaning products (no human cleaning sprays or bleach).

 Water and food containers should be kept off the ground, and not placed under perches, so they won't be defecated in.

-While toys are important for mental stimulation, don't overcrowd the cage with too many toys at one time, as this may pose a risk of entanglement for the bird.
-It is better to have a large number of different toys that you rotate weekly (e.g. only a few of them in the cage at any one time).
+While toys are important for mental stimulation, don't overcrowd the cage with too many toys at one time, as the bird could get tangled up in them.
+It is better to have a large number of different toys that you rotate weekly (for example, only a few of them in the cage at any one time).

 The ideal position for a cage is in a well lit area, where birds will have frequent human contact, and in which it will be safe for them to be released for exercise.

-At night, cages should be covered to permit the bird to rest (they need approximately 12 hours of sleep per night) and to protect from draughts.
+At night, cages should be covered to let the bird rest (they need approximately 12 hours of sleep per night) and to protect from draughts.

-If possible, move indoor cages outside for half an hour a day, so your bird can get natural light (but ensure he/she has access to some shade and cover to hide from predators).
+If possible, move indoor cages outside for half an hour a day, so your bird can get natural light (but make sure they have access to some shade and cover to hide from predators).
 Birds without access to natural light, risk Vitamin D deficiency (even those by a window will not benefit from the sun because windows block necessary UV rays).
 An alternative to natural sunlight is giving birds access to full-spectrum lighting.

-Some types of birds, like rainbow lorikeets, have very specific dietary needs e.g. fruit nectar.
-Always check with your vet, or your bird's breeder, to ensure you are feeding an appropriate diet.
+Some types of birds have very specific dietary needs for example, rainbow lorikeets need fruit nectar.
+Always check with your vet, or your bird's breeder, to ensure you are feeding your bird an appropriate diet.

 Obesity is the biggest killer of pet birds.
-A common mistake made by bird owners is to feed only seed.
+A common mistake made by bird owners is to only feed seed to the bird.
 Seed is actually very fatty, and lacks many essential vitamins and minerals (this includes the seed mixes and sunflower seeds available from supermarkets).
 Seed should only be fed as a treat.
 Instead, feed your bird commercially prepared bird pellets, plus fresh vegetables daily.